41Baloo/bxv.gg/README.md

 ## Note

+Since most people aren't going to read the license: If you use any of our code we expect credit to be given in a visual way, whever it is used.
+This can be in form of a simple text **visible on the webpage** (not console) saying something along the lines of "design by bxv" or "code by bxv".
+Not complying with these terms will be considered breaking the license

 This was originally published at 11.01.2022 and re-opened to public eyes at 13.11.2022

 Cookie challenge and captcha aren't open source anymore